yugabyte/yugabyte-db/docs/content/preview/launch-and-manage/monitor-and-alert/metrics/throughput.md

 ## YCQL query processing

 YCQL query processing metrics represent the total inclusive time it takes YugabyteDB to process a YCQL statement after the query processing layer begins execution.
-These metrics include the time taken to parse and execute the YCQL statement, replicate over the network, the time spent in the storage layer, and so on.
+These metrics include the time taken to parse and execute the YCQL statement, replicate over the network (in case of write operations), the time spent in the storage layer, and so on.
 The preceding metrics do not capture the time to deserialize the network bytes and parse the query.

 The following are key metrics for evaluating YCQL query processing.